RileyBossi/RileyBossi/README.md

 ---

 I'm a passionate and ambitious **Computer Science student** at Central Connecticut State University.
-I hold **CompTIA CYSA+, Security+,** and **Network+** certifications and have hands-on experience gained both on the job and through personal labs focused on **network security**, **firewall configuration**, and **intrusion detection**.
+I hold **CompTIA CYSA+, Security+,** and **Network+** certifications and have hands-on experience gained both on the job and through personal labs.

 ---

 ## My Current Role - IT Support Technician
 I currently work as an IT Support Technician at a Managed Service Provider (MSP), supporting multiple client environments with a focus on security operations, monitoring, zero trust, and traditional Level 1 and Level 2 help desk responsibilities.

-This role allows me to apply SOC concepts in real production environments while supporting day-to-day IT operations across diverse networks.
+This role allows me to apply securuty concepts in real production environments while supporting day-to-day IT operations across diverse networks.

 ### Security Responsibilites
 - Investigate phishing emails by analyzing indicators of compromise and detonating attachments and URLs in sandbox environments.